Ivy Surrogacy

 Some donors experience emotional challenges, such as:

-- Concerns about future contact with a child born from their donation.
+• Concerns about potential future contact with a child born from their donation.

-Counseling before and after donation can help address these feelings.
+Counseling before and after donation can help address these feelings, ensuring donors are emotionally prepared and supported.

 Mitigating Egg Donation Risks